Welcome to Year 5, a year packed full of new experiences and exciting ways of learning.

 Our curriculum is bursting with opportunities for children to learn, express themselves and develop into well-rounded individuals ready to make a positive impact on the world.
 We take a thematic approach to our curriculum to help deliver relevant and thoughtful learning opportunities.
 As a city centre school, we draw inspiration from our unique location, learning in Grosvenor Park, the River Dee, the Grosvenor Museum, Storyhouse, and many other local treasures; the City of Chester is truly our playground!

-As readers… we will be practicing our comprehension and understanding skills by looking at examples of modern fiction and non-fiction books.
+As readers… we will be practicing our comprehension and understanding skills by looking at fiction and non-fiction books related to North and South America.

-As mathematicians… we will be covering the following areas throughout the Spring term:
+As mathematicians… we will be covering the following areas throughout the Summer term:

 Your child will have the opportunity to apply their skills across a range of mathematical areas and to continue developing their mental maths skills.
 This will include continuing to learn their times tables.
 Please support your child with this at home as sound knowledge of multiplication tables will help improve their speed and efficiency in all areas of maths.